95% LVR home loans

 • First home owners grant (FHOG).
 If you're eligible for a first home owners grant this can form part of your deposit, making it even easier to get to 5%.

 • Selling shares or other assets.
-You can sell off an investment and use the cash as a deposit but you may need to satisfy the genuine savings rule.
+You can sell off an investment and use the cash as a deposit but you may still need to satisfy the genuine savings rule.

 • Cash gift or inheritance.
 If you're fortunate enough to receive a cash gift or inheritance you could use this as your deposit but again, watch out for the genuine savings rule.
 Some lenders may accept a 10% deposit made of a gift or inheritance, but you need to do your research.